puppeteer/puppeteer/docs/api/puppeteer.browserevent.md

 </td><td>

 Emitted when a target is destroyed, for example when a page is closed.
 Contains a [Target](./puppeteer.target.md) instance.

+**Remarks:**

+Note that this includes target destructions in all browser contexts.

 </td></tr>
 </tbody></table>